 If maintenance of accreditation is approved, the Laboratory shall receive a certificate signed by a duly authorized representative of the RMTC issued in recognition of such accreditation.
-Such a certificate shall specify the name of the Laboratory and the period (e.g., typically two years) for which the certificate shall be valid.
+Such a certificate shall specify the name of the

+Laboratory.
 Certificates may be issued after the effective date, with retroactive effect.